 His analysis ignited scathing critiques, with University of Queensland economist John Quiggin arguing it was so “totally wrong” it should be retracted, and solar champions dismissing it as desperate old energy railing against the inevitable.

 The heat and fury is unsurprising given the stakes.
-Although the total capacity of the solar sector in Australia is still modest — 4,200 megawatts, or 2.1 percent of total electricity generation — the sheer numbers of household players makes it a proving ground for innovations in
+Although the total capacity of the solar sector in Australia is still modest — 4,200 megawatts, or 2.1 percent of total electricity generation — the sheer numbers of household players makes it a proving ground for innovations in solar technology, design, and marketing.
+As these developments begin to empower citizens — even entire rural communities — to wean off the centralized grid, it offers a glimpse of the next chapter of the solar story.

 In two states, aggressive policy support has pushed saturation levels of home solar to as high as 40 percent.